Frances Stewart, Duchess of Lennox: Anne of Denmark

 After the Union of the Crowns, she became a lady of the bedchamber to Anne of Denmark, the wife of King James.
 The queen wore a miniature portrait of Lady Hertford, and visited them at Elvetham in September 1603.

 In November 1603 Frances, Countess of Hertford wrote to Earl's steward James Kirkton about purchases to be made as Christmas and New Year's Day gifts.
 She wanted to give an emboidered night cap to Sir George Hinds.
 It had to be worked in black silk, gold, and silver thread, "very fair, and not grossly wrought".
 Mrs Price in the Strand had the best selection.
 Her sister Mary would be able to help him choose one that she could pass off as her own work, or made in her household.
 Her husband was at Winchester with the court, and Frances also wanted gifts for Anne of Denmark's ladies.
-Lady Hertford appeared as Vesta in the queen's masque The Vision of the Twelve Goddesses in January 1604.
+Lady Hertford appeared as Vesta in the queen's masque The Vision of the Twelve Goddesses (libretto by Samuel Daniel and music by Alfonso Ferrabosco the younger in January 1604.